Crime Victims Program˚

 - Grants and Contracts administered by the Office of the Attorney General help fund a broad range of victim-related services.
 Domestic violence shelters, rape crisis centers, hotlines, victim advocacy, education, assistance with CVC applications and other victim-related services are available as a result of these grants and contracts.

-Physical Injuries to a person are now covered if deemed caused in a commission of a crime noted above.
+Physical Injuries to a person have coverage if deemed caused in a commission of a crime noted above.

 Who May Qualify (TCCP, Art.56.32.)

-- An innocent victim of crime who suffers physical and/or emotional harm or death
+- An innocent victim of a crime who suffers physical and emotional harm or death

 - an authorized individual acting on behalf of a victim